datacommonsorg/docsite/custom_dc/build_image.md

 Use this procedure if you are not using Github, or if you are using Github and want to create a new source directory and start from scratch.
 If you are using Github and want to use the same directory and files you previously cloned, skip to the next section.

-1. From your `website` directory or wherever you have cloned the code previously, run the following command:
+1. Run the following command:
    <pre>
    git clone https://github.com/datacommonsorg/website --b customdc_stable --single-branch  [<var>DIRECTORY</var>]
    </pre>